 Visual Testing (VT)

 Visual inspection is the most cost-effective method because it requires no equipment.
-A visual expectation of a welded joint for porosity and proper weld passes can be quickly performed.
-All welded joints must be inspected as it is quickest way to spot deficient weld quality.
+All welded joints require a visual inspection as it is the quickest way to spot poor weld quality.

 Liquid Penetrant Testing (LT)

 Liquid penetrant testing (LT) coats the subject material with a liquid or fluorescent dye solution.
 The operator removes the dye and applies a developer.
 The developer draws out any defects in the material, allowing them to saw quickly. aLT identifies surface-level deficiencies only and applies to all types of materials.
 Fluorescent dyes use ultraviolet radiation and detect more minor discontinuities than liquid dyes.
 Liquid paints do not require darkness, making them a more versatile option.

 Magnetic particle testing (MT) identifies defects (such as cracks) at or near the surface of metals.
 This method uses ferrous magnetic shavings coupled with the application of a magnetic field.
 When magnetic flux encounters shavings, discontinuities in the flux pattern reveal defects.
 MT applies only to ferrous materials and detects defects near the surface in addition to surface-level defects.

 Radiography (RT) uses radioactive isotopes to determine the internal soundness of welds.
 Radiography provides a permanent film record of weld quality.
 It locates leaks in welds and nonferrous materials where magnetic particle inspection would be useless.
 This testing method usually requires access to both sides of the welded joint.
 Although a slow and expensive process of nondestructive testing, RT remains one of the most highly valued, versatile, and widely accepted of all methods.